cerbero90/json-parser/README.md

 $json->progress()->format(); // the formatted progress e.g. 47.5%
 ```

-The total size of a JSON is calculated differently depending on the [source](#sources).
-It is not always possible to determine how large a JSON is, in these cases only the current progress is known:
+The total size of a JSON is calculated differently depending on the [source](#-sources).
+In some cases, it may not be possible to determine the size of a JSON and only the current progress is known:

 ```php
 $json->progress()->current(); // 86759341